Phala-Network/phala-wiki/content/docs/khala-mining/4-2-How-to-fast-sync-node-use-snapshot.md

 This article shares a cheat way to accelerate your node syncing.

-IMPORTANT: If your node is near the newest block height (about several hours to catch up) or has already caught up, you don't need to do anything, just sit and wait.
+ATTENTION: If your node is near the newest block height (about several hours to catch up) or has already caught up, you don't need to do anything, just sit and wait.

-## Download latest snapshot (Updated at 9/15/2021)
+## Download latest snapshot (Updated in 9/17/2021)

 We recommend to use the BT download with <a href="/files/khala.torrent">torrent</a>.
 You can check the SHA256 checksum of the torrent